Category Archives: Neohumanism

 This essay considers the legal status of animals, noting the difference between humans and non-humans, which is expressed mainly in the mental arena of existence.
 The notion of animals as property has become entrenched in the legal system, …

-Ideological Foundations of Progressive Socialism – 5
+Ideological Foundations of PROUT – 5

 Universalism